seosgithub/flok/docs/mod/net.md

 ###Functions

 **@telepathy[2]**
-`"if_net_req"(verb, url, params, tp_base)` - Perform an HTTP network request with the given VERB.
+`"if_net_req(verb, url, params, tp_base)` - Perform an HTTP network request with the given VERB.
 Assign the network request with the correct telepathy pointer.
+`"if_net_req2(verb, headers, url, params, tp_base)`" - Perform an HTTP network request, but accept some HTTP headers in the form of a dictionary.
+Useful for authentication or requesting content types.

 ###Interrupts
 `int_net_cb(tp, code, info)` - An interrupt that a network request has completed (or failed).